-It is the candidate's responsibility to provide the following documentation to the Department Chair for inclusion in the RPT file, prior to the file closing date.
-The candidate should provide all teaching materials early enough for Peer Teaching Reviewers and RPT-SAC(s) to use this material for their reports.
+It is the candidate's responsibility to provide the following documentation to the Dean for inclusion in the RPT file, prior to the file closing date.
+The candidate should provide all teaching materials early enough for Peer Teaching Reviewers and RPT-SACs to use this material for their reports.

 - 1. Curriculum Vitae.
 The CV should include at least the following: - a.
-All publications/scholarship since the beginning of the candidate's professional career.
+All publications/creative works since the beginning of the candidate's professional career.
 Must list inclusive page numbers and state if acceptance was based on anonymous review or other selection method. - b.
 Conference papers presented and presentations given. - c.
 Grants and fellowships applied for and received. - d.
-Honors received for research/scholarship. - e.
+Honors received for research/creative work. - e.
 Graduate student committees served on or chaired. - f.
-Individual student research supervised. - g.
+Individual student research/creative activity supervised. - g.
 Teaching awards or teaching recognition received. - h.
 Service activities for the University, profession, and public.